 Plymouth State University - BS Plymouth State University - MEd

 In addition to serving as Thacher’s athletic director, Pete teaches mathematics, advises freshman boys, and is the varsity coach for the boys’ and girls’ tennis teams.
 He holds a master’s degree in mathematics education from Plymouth State University and has presented at the California Mathematics Teachers Conference and the National Conference of Teachers of Mathematics.
 In his 27 years as a teacher, he has worked at the Webb Schools in Claremont, California, the Holderness School in New Hampshire, and Kingswood High School in Wolfeboro, New Hampshire.
 Pete has also been a member of the United States Professional Tennis Association since 1986, having achieved the ranking of Elite Professional.
 He has been coaching high school tennis for 36 years.
 In 2007, he coached a state championship girls’ team in New Hampshire and led the Thacher boys’ team to the CIF championship in 2008.
-Most recently, he guided the Thacher girls’ varsity tennis team to consecutive CIF finals appearances in 2014 and 2015, winning the championship in 2015.
+Most recently, he guided the Thacher girls’ varsity tennis team to three consecutive CIF finals appearances in 2014, 2015 and 2016, winning back to back championships in 2015 and 2016—a first in Thacher history.
 In addition, he has led his teams to two state finals (2001 and 2014), coached a singles champion (2002) and doubles champion (1987).
 Moreover, in 2015, he was named the California High School tennis coach of the year by the USPTA.
 Pete lives with his wife, Ann Merlini, the Middle School dorm head, and his dog Maime.
-In his spare time, he enjoys biking, boating, fly fishing, and his cabin on Lake Winnipesaukee.
+In his spare time, he enjoys biking, boating, fly fishing, and spending summers at his cabin on Lake Winnipesaukee in New Hampshire.

 Kamala teaches math and programming classes at Thacher.
 She is the recipient of a bachelor’s and a doctorate degree from UCSB, where she conducted research on designing energy efficient microsystems to replace current technologies.
 She’s excited to not only be sharing her love of mathematics with Thacher students, but also to be introducing them to the fundamentals of programming and robotics.
-In 2006 she “retired from city life” and relocated to Ojai with her husband, Bodhi, and their two sons, to help run the family avocado farm and raise her children in a more natural and peaceful environment.
+In 2006 she “retired from city life” and relocated to Ojai with her two sons in order to raise them in a more natural and peaceful environment.

 Born and raised on a boarding school campus in Hawaii (Hawaii Preparatory Academy, to be exact), Theana is no stranger to the rigors of life at a boarding school.
 She has spent much of her adult life here—teaching math, coaching, and camping.
 She met her husband Aaron here at Thacher.
 The passions of this Hawaii native also lead her back to the Pacific; she enjoys hula, outrigger canoe paddling, traditional navigation, and the study of Micronesia and Japan.
 Before arriving at Thacher and after earning her bachelor’s and master’s degrees, Theana taught mathematics at public high schools in Colorado Springs.
 She lives in Los Padres with her husband, Aaron, their children, Gavin, Zoey, and Luke, and their mutt, Cubby.

-Jon was born in New York, but soon after moved to North County San Diego where he grew up surfing and playing sports.
-As a teenager, he began writing poetry and music that was inspired primarily by the natural world and our relation to it.
-In parallel with Jon’s artistic endeavors that continue today, his thirst for knowledge has drawn him to the intellectual frontiers of astronomy and astrophysics, where he has published research on several topics from cosmology to exoplanets to astronomical instrumentation.
-At Thacher, Jon directs the campus observatory, which has recently been renovated with full automation capability and a new, research-grade telescope.
-Jon is in the process of integrating this unique facility into the community and the Thacher curriculum while continuing with professional research.
-Jon teaches physics, mathematics, astronomy, and data science, and he helps to coach the soccer and tennis teams.
+Jon was born in New York but grew up surfing and playing sports in North County, San Diego.
+His first loves are poetry and music.
+However, Jon’s fascination with the natural world led him to the intellectual frontiers of astronomy and astrophysics, where he has published his research in several areas of specialization, including cosmology, star formation, exoplanets, and astronomical instrumentation.
+At Thacher, Jon directs the campus observatory, which was renovated with full automation capabilities and a new, research-grade telescope in 2016.
+In addition to managing the astronomy research and extracurricular programs, Jon teaches astronomy, physics, mathematics, and data science, while also helping to coach the soccer and tennis teams.
 Jon lives on campus with his wife Gloria, daughter Annika, and son Ansel.

-An experienced teacher of AP Calculus, Gallia has been a reader of AP exams and serves as coordinator of all AP exams administered at Thacher.
+An experienced teacher of AP Calculus and a reader of AP exams, Gallia has taught all levels of mathematics, including a post-AP course that introduces students to the geometry of space and prepares them for multivariable calculus studies.
+Gallia loves the patterns in mathematics and approaches much of her teaching with both graphical and algebraic methods.
+Some of her favorite topics to teach include modeling with trigonometric functions and polar graphing.
 Gallia also brings a lifelong passion for dance to her work at Thacher.
 She began training in classical ballet as a child and danced with the Cleveland Ballet before attending Princeton, where she fell in love with modern dance and musical theater.
 She has built the dance program to include technique classes in ballet and modern dance to support a student repertory company.
 Music is the driving force behind her work as both the inspiration and the basis of her choreographic plan.
 She brings dance and mathematics together in the creation of abstract, yet expressive, works that use patterns and canons to follow the textures she finds in the music.
 Before Thacher, she taught dance and mathematics at the Purnell School in Pottersville, New Jersey.
 Mother of two grown daughters, and now an advisor to junior girls, Gallia lives on campus with her husband Bill.